BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 </p>

 <p>
-The condo was at the far end of a parking lot a few hundred feet from a sidewalk that ran along the seawall next to the ocean.
+The condo was at the back end of a parking lot a few hundred feet from a sidewalk that ran along the seawall next to the ocean.
 It was less than a 60-second walk to the beach.

 <div align="center">